 Here's how we did it:

 I bought the Tulip one-step dye kit with 5 colours.
-In New Zealand, you can buy this at Spotlight or the Warehouse.
+In New Zealand, you can buy this at Spotlight.
 In Canada, it's available at Michael's.
 In shocking news, it's actually (slightly) less expensive in New Zealand!

 The kits includes: